YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 ---
-title: Calling gRPC services with .NET client
+title: Call gRPC services with the .NET client
 author: jamesnk
 description: Learn how to call gRPC services with the .NET gRPC client.
 monikerRange: '>= aspnetcore-3.0'